 - Consider how you were feeling before the slip-up and, if avoidable, plan an alternative response to feeling better prepared next time!

-- Revisit your "why".
-Remember, when you run into difficulties, just thinking of a goal like "I want to lose weight" may not be enough to keep you motivated in the long-term.
+- Revisit your "why."
+Remember, when you run into difficulties, just thinking of a goal like, "I want to lose weight" may not be enough to keep you motivated in the long term.
 You will need to tap back into your "why" the why at your very core.

 - Revisit your "if-then" plans.
-Are the strategies you've set out working for you?
+Are the strategies you've set working for you?
 If not, how can you shift your strategy to serve you when you need it?

 - Avoid trying to "make up" for it by being super restrictive afterward.
 This will only further throw your routine out of balance.
 Instead, focus on resuming your normal routine and listen to your biological signals.
 For example, if you overeat on one day there's a good chance you'll probably be less hungry the next day without having to intentionally restrict as your body works to maintain its natural balance.
+If this isn't the case and you find yourself equally hungry, that's ok too!
+Listen to those hunger cues closely.

 Step back and take a look at the bigger picture